maxmjn/NuPack/README.md

  </pre>

 #### Test
+ - Clone project and build it using maven
  - Make sure pricing-1.0.jar is available in maven home directory
   ```<your home>/.m2/repository/com/nupack/pricing/1.0/pricing-1.0.jar```
  - First create a sample project (maven or gradle)